Safe Homes

 All neighborhoods are free from gun violence, including our schools, houses of worship, community spaces, and workplaces; and the cycle of gun violence is broken in impacted communities

-Our 2024 Impact Report Our 2024 Impact Report is a powerful testament to our relentless work in preventing firearm injuries, deaths, and trauma.
-Dive into our transformative strategies and the collective impact we’ve achieved together.
+A Blueprint for Success Our 2025 Mid-Year Report is a powerful testament to our relentless work in preventing firearm injuries, deaths, and trauma.
+Find out about our latest initiatives and dive into our transformative strategies that will set the stage for transformative reductions in firearm violence and self-harm.
 READ >>

 Hope and Heal Fund’s Case Statement Firearm harm is often seen as an intractable problem where solutions are scant and where violence due to firearms is “something that happens to someone else.”
 The truth is that this issue cuts across rural, suburban, and urban communities and racial lines.
 We are in the middle of a full-blown public health crisis, as 46,000 Americans, including 3,200 Californians, die from gunfire each year, and firearm injuries are the leading cause of death for children and teens in the United States.
 READ >>